linus106/lab/tomcat/CONTRIBUTING.md

 Unsure where to begin contributing to Tomcat?
 You can start by taking a look at the issues marked 'Beginner', link below.
-Please note that the Beginner keyword is pretty new to the project, so if there aren't any issues in the filter feel free to ask on the [dev list](https://tomcat.apache.org/lists.html#tomcat-dev).
+Please note that the Beginner keyword is pretty new to the project, so if there aren't any issues in the filter feel free to ask on the [dev memo](https://tomcat.apache.org/lists.html#tomcat-dev).

 * [Beginner issues](https://bz.apache.org/bugzilla/buglist.cgi?bug_status=NEW&bug_status=ASSIGNED&bug_status=REOPENED&bug_status=NEEDINFO&keywords=Beginner&keywords_type=allwords&list_id=160824&product=Tomcat%207&product=Tomcat%208.5&product=Tomcat%209&query_format=advanced) -
 issues which should only require a few lines of code, and a test or two to resolve.

-The list above shows all bugs that are marked 'Beginner' and are open in the currently supported Tomcat versions (7, 8.5, and 9).
+The memo above shows all bugs that are marked 'Beginner' and are open in the currently supported Tomcat versions (7, 8.5, and 9).

 If you prefer C over Java, you may also take a look at the tomcat-native and